Enjoy a classic shore lunch on your next Ontario fishing trip

 Directions:

-• Place walleye fillets in the bowl and pour in hot sauce and mix so fillets are covered.
+- Place walleye fillets in the bowl and pour in hot sauce and mix so the fillets are covered.
 Let sit for 10 minutes.

-• Put cornmeal in a bag.
+- Put cornmeal in a bag.
 Shake off excess hot sauce from fillets and add them to the bag.
-Shake so fillets are evenly coated with cornmeal.
+Shake the fillets to evenly coat them with cornmeal.

-• Add oil to a frying pan and heat over a medium-hot fire.
+- Add oil to a frying pan and heat over medium-high heat.

-• Add fillets and pan fry for 6 to 8 minutes per side until the cornmeal coating is a deep golden brown.
+- Add fillets and pan fry for six to eight minutes per side until the cornmeal coating is a deep golden brown.

 Pine portage walleye